soroushdeimi/sush-core/USER_GUIDE.md

-# Sush Core User Guide
+# sushCore User Guide

-*How to set up and use Sush Core for private internet access*
+*How to set up and use sushCore for private internet access*

 ## What's This Thing?

-Sush Core is a proxy that helps you browse privately, especially if your internet is censored or monitored.
+sushCore is a proxy that helps you browse privately, especially if your internet is censored or monitored.
 Think of it as a smart tunnel that disguises your traffic and routes it through multiple servers.

 ## Getting It Running